trirpi/traffic-visualization/README.md

 ## Project info

 The government of Belgium has real-time data about the traffic in Flanders.
-This project will provide an api to make the data more compact and easy to use.
-It will also feature front end with some interesting visualisations.
+In this project, I built a website that visualizes the speed of the cars.

 The data is available from these URL's: